Last updated: 08 February 2022

 Smart card technology is an ideal Green I.T. tool.

-It is a very familiar portable object with a long life cycle (3 to 10 years) and a light carbon footprint.
+It is a familiar portable object with a long life cycle (3 to 10 years) and a light carbon footprint.

 There's more.

-It has a low electric consumption (only seconds and when in use) and can be available en masse and at a very reasonable cost per unit.
+It has a low electric consumption (only seconds and when in use) and can be available en masse at a very reasonable cost per unit.

-At Thales, we encourage using organic or non-toxic alternative materials such as polylactic acid and recycled PVC for eco-friendly banking cards and polycarbonate for I.D. or health cards.
+At Thales, we encourage using organic or non-toxic alternative materials such as polylactic acid and recycled PVC for eco-friendly banking cards and polycarbonate for ID or health cards.

 We also promote innovative climate-conscious programs such as the remarkable one from Doconomy and the fight against marine plastic pollution.